jmhungdev/Opulent-theme/README.md

 # Opulent Theme

-A VS Code theme inspired by persia, subset and margaritas.
+A VS Code theme inspired by Persia, sunset and margaritas.

 ## Installation